lgibelli/singularity-docs/index.rst

   intended functions.
 This documentation will walk through some rationale, background, and examples of the SCIF integration for Singularity containers.
-For other examples (and a client that works across container technologies) see the the `scientific filesystem <https://sci-f.github.io/>`__.
+For other examples (and a client that works across container technologies) see the the `scientific filesystem`_.
   This page will primarily cover the native Singularity SCIF integration.
 | To start, let’s take a look at this series of steps to install
   dependencies for software foo and bar.